How To Prepare for Your Introductory Call When Going Solar

 First, it’s important to understand who we are and what we do.

-Solar.com is a marketplace that offers a guided experience to simplify the process of buying solar and battery storage.
+Solar.com is a marketplace that simplifies the process of buying solar and battery storage.

 We’ll be the first to admit that, even at its best, the residential solar industry is complex.
 Homeowners that choose to go it alone spend hours and hours manually vetting local installers, setting up appointments, and listening to sales pitches – all while never really knowing who they can trust.
 That’s not to mention chasing away those pesky door knockers!